Wait, is she writing a beauty blog now?

 They are many benefits to using sunscreen:

-- It helps avoid very bad portraits of you looking like an oily lobster sipping on a pina colada (we’ve all been there)
+- It helps avoid very bad portraits of you looking like an oily lobster sipping on a pina colada (we have all been there)

-- It increase the time you can spend in the sun (still in moderation though)
+- It increases a bit the time you can spend in the sun (still in moderation though)

 ***When packing for our trip to Thailand in 2014***